adamleithp/svelte-scrollable-datetime-picker/README.md

 ## TODO
 - [x] 24 hour clock boolean
+- [ ] Change MonthDays (currency hardcoded in at 31)..
+Update on date change or month.
 - [ ] Make as component
 - [ ] Add props (24 hour clock, etc)
 - [ ] Dispatch event to parent, so it can be used as a component.